mrlhansen/idrac_exporter/README.md

   system: true
   sensors: true
   power: true
-  sel: false       # iDRAC only
+  sel: false
   storage: false
   memory: false
   network: false
 ```

 As shown in the example above, under `hosts` you can specify login information for individual hosts via their IP address, otherwise the exporter will attempt to use the login information under `default`.
 Under `metrics` you can select what kind of metrics that should be returned, as described in more detail below.

+For a detailed description of the configuration, please see the [sample-config.yml](sample-config.yml) file.

 Because the metrics are collected on-demand it can take several minutes to scrape the metrics endpoint, depending on how many metrics groups are selected in the configuration file.
 For this reason you should carefully select the metrics of interest and make sure Prometheus is configured with a sufficiently high scrape timeout value.